inca/cx-site/src/main/webapp/pages/index.md

 # Why Circumflex? {#why}

-  * Circumflex components require minimum initial configuration, while still allowing developers to easily override defaults if necessary.
+  * Circumflex projects require minimum initial configuration, while still allowing developers to easily override defaults if necessary.
-  * Circumflex is based on Scala.
-It has all the benefits of Scala.
+  * Circumflex projects are written in Scala.
+They have all the benefits of Scala.
-  It runs on the JVM.
-It is fast.
-It is concise.
+  They run on the JVM.
+They are fast.
+They are concise.
   * Circumflex does not try to solve all the problems a developer might ever face.
-  It maintains a minimal features set, allowing developers to choose the tools and libraries that best suit their particular needs.
+  It maintains a minimal features set, allowing developers to choose the tools and libraries which best suit their particular needs.
   * Circumflex is designed to use the powers of the Apache Maven 2 software management platform.
 Adding Circumflex components to your project is a matter of few more lines in your `pom.xml`.